Dear faculty and staff,

 As part of this reduced operation plan, University libraries will for the time being be staffed for virtual operations only and will not be open to the University community or the public.
 The Meadows Museum and Dedman Center for Lifetime Sports will close, at least until April 6.

 Thank you for your flexibility and patience as we roll out new information every day to help us all work through this unprecedented situation.
-As I’ve said before, please follow this website for the latest we have to share, and stay healthy.
+As I’ve said before, please follow SMU’s COVID-19 blog for the latest we have to share, and stay healthy.

 R. Gerald Turner